 - 1. Long tap the databoxes; - or - 2.
 Open the main menu by pressing [MENU] and select "Quick Settings" > "Databoxes"; - 3.
-Enable "Use Additional Column" to display two columns of databoxes; - 4.
-Select the databox from main and additional column and choose the preferred option from the list; - 5.
+Enable "Use Additional Column" to display two columns of databoxes; - Select the databox from main and additional column and choose the preferred option from the list; - 5.
 Press [CLEAR] or tap "Back" icon to return to the databoxes list; - or - 6.
 Tap elsewhere or long press [CLEAR] to exit databoxes editing.

-5. Maps: Using C-Map 4D, C-Map Max, and Navionics
+5. Maps: Using C-Map 4D, C-Map Max, Navionics or POLARIS Charts

-The plotter has a built-in world background map, but for use as an aid to safe navigation, C-Map or Navionics detailed maps are required.
-The plotter is compatible with C-Map MAX, C-Map 4D and Navionics map formats on micro SD card.
-Detailed maps may be purchased on micro SD cards from either C-Map or Navionics authorized resellers.

-To use C-Map (4D or MAX) or Navionics detailed maps, insert the micro SD card with chart data into the micro SD slot of your plotter.
+The plotter has a built-in world background map, but for use as an aid to safe navigation, C-Map, Navionics or POLARIS Charts detailed maps are required.
+The plotter is compatible with C-Map MAX, C-Map 4D, Navionics and POLARIS Charts map formats on micro SD card.
+Detailed maps may be purchased on micro SD cards from. either C-Map, Navionics or POLARIS Charts authorized resellers.
+To use C-Map (4D or MAX), Navionics or POLARIS Charts detailed maps, insert the micro SD card with chart data into the micro SD slot of your plotter.

-NOTE: After inserting the C-Map or Navionics micro SD card, the plotter may ask for a restart to enable chart usage.
+NOTE: After inserting the C-Map, Navionics or POLARIS Charts micro SD card, the plotter may ask for a restart to enable chart usage.